 Use my step-by-step guide to learn how to make your own sugared berries.

-Roll out the dough on a lightly floured surface and press it gently into your tart pan.
+- Roll out the dough on a lightly floured surface with a rolling pin and press it gently into the bottom of the pan.
 Use a fork to poke holes in the bottom of the dough.
 Place it in the freezer.

-Add a layer of parchment paper on top of the dough in the pan, place the pie weights on top, and blind bake for 20 minutes.
-Then, remove the pie weights and bake until slightly browned, an additional 10 minutes or so and place on a wire rack.
+- Add a layer of parchment paper on top of the dough in the pan, place the pie weights on top, and blind bake for 20 minutes.
+Then, remove the pie weights and bake until the buttery crust is slightly browned, an additional 10 minutes or so and place on a wire rack.

 Use my step-by-step guide to for more tips and tricks on making homemade tarts!